 What we do

 For a modest annual subscription you may join the company of like-minded people who are concerned for the on-going welfare of the Library.
-You will benefit from complimentary entry to the Library at any time during opening hours and will be entitled to attend the majority of our programme of talks at a discounted rate.
-You will be advised of forthcoming events and will also receive a copy of the newsletter FOIL News that is published each year.
+You will benefit from complimentary entry to the Library at any time during opening hours, and FOIL members may also attend the Ted Powell lecture in October without cost.

 The current members of the Honorary Committee are:

 |Hon Secretary: Kirsty Macdonald||Iain Gilmour|